EPSRC NetworkPlus in Terahertz (THz) Systems

 Provide a unified voice for the UK THz community, promoting its needs and achievements to funders, stakeholders, and policymakers.

-We will establish a website soon, allowing those interested to join the NetworkPlus formally, but in the meantime, if you would like to be kept up to date on its progress and future meetings, please email terahertz@leeds.ac.uk to be added to our mailing list.
+We are currently establishing a website that will allow interested individuals to join the NetworkPlus formally.
+In the meantime, if you would like to be kept up to date on its progress and future meetings, please email terahertz@leeds.ac.uk to be added to our mailing list.